duan-qw/mirobot_ros/README.md

 Mirobot ROS packages
 These packages support Moveit!, RViz and serial communication with Mirobot.
-It can use in kinetic for python 2.x
+It can use in kinetic for python 2.x you can mail to duan-qw@dalian-it.com if you have problem

 # 1. Download and install